Asabeneh/30-Days-Of-JavaScript/03_Day_Booleans_operators_date/03_booleans_operators_date.md

     Your weekly earning is 1120
     ```

-1. If the length of your name is greater than 7 say, your name is long else say your name is short.
+1. If the length of your name is greater than 7 say, 'your name is long' else say 'your name is short'.
-1. Compare your first name length and your family name length and you should get this output.
+1. Compare your first name's length and your family name's length, and the expected output should be.

     ```js
     let firstName = 'Asabeneh'